Sr Portfolio Manager

 soared close to 73% in one session as a result of a $15 take-private bid for the company by insider James Pattison, who owns over 50% of the shares.
 We sold our entire position over the days following the announcement.

 In late December 2019, minority shareholders objected to Pattison’s $15 bid, claiming that it undervalued the company.
 To summarize: Mr. Pattison thought it was a great buy at $15.
-The majority of the minority of shareholders thought $15 was too low.
+Most of the minority of shareholders thought $15 was too low.
 Thus, when shares were trading below $8 in March, we were buying with both hands.
 Apart from the evident value in the shares, we believed that lumber would be a beneficiary from the COVID crisis as lower interest rates stimulate new home construction, while stay-at-home orders drove demand for lumber for

 renovations and DIY projects at home.
 In addition to Canfor, we also initiated new positions in West Fraser Timber and Interfor, both of which stand to benefit from rising lumber prices.